 In order to concentrate on multi-sport events, Emma retired from professional cycling on 3rd August 2014 on a high, displaying her trademark grit and determination, achieving silver medals in both the road race and time trial at the Commonwealth Games in Glasgow.
 Just one month later, on 6th September, she won the Zofingen Powerman long-course duathlon world championship - breaking the course record by 16 minutes.

-From 2015 Emma has been supported by sponsorship from NGI and Tempo Sport.
+From 2015 Emma has been supported by sponsorship from the Norwegian Geotechnical Institute (NGI).
 That year, she successfully transferred to triathlon and won Challenge Philippines, the Alpe d'Huez long-distance triathlon, Embrunman, and defended her world champion title at Powerman Zofingen.
 At the start of 2016 she won Powerman Malaysia, came second at Rapperswil 70.3 behind Daniela Ryf, and then put multi-sport on hold to race with the Great Britain Cycling Team in an attempt to make selection for the Rio Olympics.
 In September 2016 she again successfully defended her world champion title in long-course duathlon at Powerman Zofingen, achieving an unprecedented three consecutive wins.